Find a Restaurant

 Use My Location Icon Use my location

-The history behind Chick-fil-A Shared Table
+The History Behind Chick-fil-A Shared Table

-Nearly 30 years ago, Chick-fil-A® restaurant Owner-Operator Marshall Wilkins made his first food donation in Knoxville, Tenn.
+Nearly 30 years ago, local Chick-fil-A® restaurant Owner-Operator Marshall Wilkins made his first food donation in Knoxville, Tenn.
 Little did he know, this simple act of kindness would ultimately inspire the creation of the Chick-fil-A Shared Table® food donation program.

 A local start